-Elanco In-License (January 2019): Lotilaner for Human Use in Eye and Skin Diseases or Conditions
+January 2019 Elanco In-License Agreement for Skin and Eye Diseases or Conditions in Humans

 In January 2019, we entered into an agreement with Elanco granting us an exclusive, worldwide, sublicensable license to certain intellectual property for the development, marketing, and commercialization of lotilaner for the treatment, palliation, prevention or cure of any eye or skin disease or condition in humans (as amended, the "Eye and Derm Elanco Agreement").
 We are obligated to use commercially reasonable efforts to develop and commercialize products comprising lotilaner and must achieve certain developmental milestones within specified achievement deadlines.
 If we fail to meet these obligations, Elanco has the right to terminate the Eye and Derm Elanco Agreement.
 We utilize the intellectual property licensed under the Eye and Derm Elanco Agreement in our TP-03 and TP-04 product candidates.
-We are permitted to have certain third parties manufacture lotilaner for us and, upon Elanco consent, additional third parties.
+We are permitted to have certain third parties manufacture lotilaner for us and, upon Elanco's consent, additional third parties.